-Be prepared to refer directly to the Multi Agency Partnership (MAP), and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available.
+Be prepared to refer directly to the Children's Single Point of Access (C-SPA), and the police if appropriate, if there is a risk of significant harm and the DSL or their deputy is not available.
+Understand their role in multi- agency safeguarding arrangements and ensure the school contributes to multi-agency working in line with statutory guidance, Working Together to Safeguard Children 2018.